Shear stress due to viscosity Solution

 Go Shear Velocity = sqrt(Shear Stress/Density of Fluid)

-Go Shear Stress = (Shear Velocity^2)*Density of Fluid
+Go Shear Stress = Density of Fluid*Shear Velocity^2

-Shear stress due to viscosity Formula
+Shear Stress due to Viscosity Formula

-Shear Stress = (Dynamic Viscosity*Change in Velocity)
+Shear Stress = Viscosity*Change in Velocity

-𝜏 = (μviscosity*dv)
+𝜏 = μ*dv

 How are shear stress and flow velocity related?